-The valid redemption price applicable for the settlement is the net asset value calculated three Austrian banking days after the banking day on which the custodian bank/depositary receives the order, by no later than 2 p.m. where the order is placed through an electronic system or otherwise by no later than 1:30 p.m. (this includes where an order is placed by fax, email or telephone), less any redemption fee.
+The valid redemption price applicable for the settlement is the net asset value calculated on the next Austrian banking day following the banking day on which the custodian bank/depositary receives the order, by no later than 2 p.m. where the order is placed through an electronic system or otherwise by no later than 1:30 p.m. (this includes where an order is placed by fax, email or telephone), less any redemption fee.
 This excludes outgoing payments under savings fund agreements where a payment phase is agreed; in this case, the settlement date is the day of the month agreed in the savings fund agreement.
-The value date on which the sale price shall be credited is one banking day (excluding in particular
+The value date on which the sale price shall be credited is one banking day (excluding Good Friday) after the settlement date.

-12. Calculation of the units' sale, issue, payment and redemption prices
+12. Calculation of the units' sale, issue, payment and redemption prices in particular

-- Method and frequency of calculation of these prices - Costs associated with the sale, issue, redemption or payment - Type, place and frequency of publication of these prices
+- > Method and frequency of calculation of these prices - > Costs associated with the sale, issue, redemption or payment - > Type, place and frequency of publication of these prices